-Bachelor of Arts students are expected to satisfy the requirements for the bachelor of arts degree within eight semesters and they are expected to earn four credits in each of eight semesters.
+Bachelor of Arts students are expected to satisfy the requirements for the bachelor of arts degree within eight semesters and they are expected to earn four credits in each semester.
 Students who plan a course schedule with fewer than four credits must have the approval of their class dean and faculty advisor.
 Students who enroll in fewer than three credits may have their enrollment in the University revoked.
 A student who plans a course schedule with five or more credits must have the approval of the faculty advisor.
 Candidates for the bachelor of arts degree may not enroll as part-time students (fewer than three credits).
 A three-credit program is the minimum required to be considered a full-time student and for which full tuition will be charged.
 The exception is for seniors completing the second half of their senior thesis who need only this credit to fulfill all degree requirements.
 They may enroll for only the one thesis credit in their last semester, which will not count as a semester in residence.

 A student’s academic performance in individual courses taken at Wesleyan will be evaluated either by letter grades (A-F) or by the designations credit (CR) or unsatisfactory (U).
 At the discretion of the instructor, all the students in a course may be restricted to a single grading mode, or each student may be allowed to choose between the two modes, also referred to as student option (OPT).
 Instructors announce the grading options in WesMaps.
 In courses in which students have a choice of grading mode, the final choice must be made no later than 14 days after the drop/add period ends.

 Whenever the credit/unsatisfactory mode is used, the faculty member is expected to submit to the Office of the Registrar a written evaluation of the student’s work in the course.